grafana/agent/docs/sources/flow/reference/components/otelcol.processor.batch.md

 data and reduces the number of outgoing network requests required to transmit data.
 This processor supports both size and time based batching.

-It is highly recommended to configure the batch processor on every Agent which uses OpenTelemetry (otelcol) Flow components.
+We strongly recommend that you configure the batch processor on every Agent that uses OpenTelemetry (otelcol) Flow components.
 The batch processor should be defined in the pipeline after the `otelcol.processor.memory_limiter` as well as any sampling processors.
 This is because batching should happen after any